ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 user@clervaux-11:/tmp/NPB3.4.3/NPB3.4-OMP$ make -j$(nproc) suite
 ```

-Now that everthing is compiled, we can run the benchmarks.
+Now that everything is compiled, we can run the benchmarks.
 The following commands create a directory where the benchmarks output will be stored.
 The benchmarks are run with the default configuration, and once they have completed their output is copied to our home directory.